Alex-zReeZ/data-fetching/README.md

 Then I used other framework into astro, mostly react.
-And finaly, I added an authentification using auth.js
+After that, I added an authentification using auth.js, and finaly I added an English version of the website (the article are not translated because they are fetched)